deepybee/drilling/README.md

 # drilling
 Ingest parsers for Elasticsearch which cater for esoteric log formats in the drilling industry

-`eLAStify.py` scrapes an S3 bucket for LAS files then downlaods and parses them before indexing them into Elasticsearch.
+`eLAStify.py` scrapes an S3 bucket for LAS files then downloads and parses them before indexing them into Elasticsearch.

 ```bash
 ./eLAStify.py --help